Laykel/dotfiles/tmux/tmuxcheatsheet.md

-prefix-space : switch between layouts prefix-{||} : move pane left or right prefix-arrows : resize pane
+prefix-space : switch between layouts prefix-{||} : move pane left or right prefix-hjkl : resize pane

 ##Copy mode
 vim-like enabled - use vim bindings to move around.

-prefix-[ : to enter copy mode
+prefix-v : to enter copy mode
 <space> to start copying
 <enter> to copy and exit mode
-prefix-] : to paste the buffer's content
+or y to copy to system clipboard prefix-p : to paste the buffer's content

 tmux list-buffers : to list tmux clipboard content tmux show-buffer : t show current buffer